-Towers Watson has been engaged by Mediolanum S.p.A. in relation to the disclosure of embedded value information of the Mediolanum Group for 2012 and relating in particular to the life and asset management businesses distributed in Italy and Spain and the most significant parts of the Italian banking business.
+Towers Watson has been engaged by Mediolanum S.p.A. in relation to the disclosure of embedded value information of the Mediolanum Group for 2013 and relating in particular to the life and asset management businesses distributed in Italy and Spain and the most significant parts of the Italian banking business.

-Towers Watson has worked closely with Mediolanum regarding the methodology to be used.
-Mediolanum has calculated values in respect of all of its life insurance business and the most significant part of its asset management business and Towers Watson has carried out a review of these results, without however undertaking detailed checks of all the models, processes and calculations involved.
-Towers Watson has calculated the values for the remaining business and has undertaken an overall review of the embedded values as at December 31, 2011 and 2012, together with the embedded value earnings of the Group in 2012, including the values of 2012 new business and the sensitivities shown on the embedded values and new business values.
+Towers Watson has worked closely with Mediolanum regarding the methodology to be adopted.
+Mediolanum has calculated values in respect of insurance, asset management and banking business and Towers Watson has carried out a review of these results, without however undertaking detailed checks of all underlying models, processes and calculations.
+Towers Watson has undertaken an overall review of the embedded values as at December 31, 2012 and 2013, together with the embedded value earnings of the Group in 2013, including the values of 2013 new business and the sensitivities shown on the embedded values and new business values.

-Towers Watson has concluded that the methodology and assumptions used, together with the disclosure provided in this Supplementary Information, comply with the requirements of the European Insurance CFO Forum Market Consistent Embedded Value Principles2 ("MCEV Principles").
+Towers Watson has concluded that the methodology and assumptions used, together with the disclosure provided in this Supplementary Information, comply with the requirements of the European Insurance CFO Forum Market Consistent Embedded Value Principles ("MCEV Principles").
 Further, Towers Watson has concluded that the methodology and assumptions used to determine the value of in-force and new non-covered asset management and banking businesses in the Group Embedded Value results are consistent with those used for the covered business.